Course Information

 You will have access to the course for 90 days to work through the content.

 There are over 100 different grades, each designed to address specific conditions.
-Understanding product properties, makeup and characteristics, provides an opportunity to make better informed decisions.
+Understanding product properties, makeup, and characteristics provides an opportunity to make better-informed decisions.

 This course is designed to provide you with a high-level, simplified working knowledge of stainless steel; how and why it came to be; what the differences are between the grades and why; how product surface finishes are obtained; types of corrosion typically experienced; and what factors should be considered when selecting a grade.